DongKeon/LoCoNet-ASD/README.md

-# DATR
+# LoCoNet
-Dynamic Anchor Boxes and Temporal-Relational Transformers for Enhanced Active Speaker Detection (MMSP 2023)
+LoCoNet:Long-Short Context Network for Active Speaker Detection (2023 CVPR)

-## Overview
-Our happiness circuit on

-## Dependency
-We used python=3.6, pytorch=1.9.1 in our experiments.

 ## Code Usage
 1) Download the audio-visual features and the annotation csv files from [Google Drive](https://drive.google.com/drive/folders/1fYALbElvIKjqeS8uGTHSeqtOhA6FXuRi?usp=sharing).
 The directories should look like as follows: